 - Experience working in the service industry

-Training: Glacier Guides must participate in mandatory paid training at the start of the season.
-Training includes canoe skills and rescue technique, rope skills, naturalist training, critical incident response, and zone familiarization.
+Training: Canoe and Hiking Guides must participate in one of the two mandatory paid trainings.
+Training includes canoe skills and rescue technique, naturalist training, critical incident response, trail navigation, and zone familiarization.

 $18/hour + tips